dstockto/slartybartfast/README.md

 * **root_directory** - The location of the root directory of the project.
 Everything Slarty Bartfast does will be relative to that directory.
 For convenience, you can use the "__DIR__" value to indicate that the root of the project is the same as the location of the artifacts.json file.
 Changing the root directory and the application's locations relative to that will result in a different identifier value and could result in different archive contents even if the actual source hasn't changed.
 It's highly recommended to put artifacts.json in the project's root directory and use `__DIR__`
 * **repository** - This is the configuration for where build artifacts should be stored.
 It will be discussed in detail below.
 * **artifacts** - This is where you configure each of the builds.
 More on this later as well.
+* **assets** - This is where you configure assets for deployment.
+More on this later too.

 ### Configuration - "repository" section